Thursday, 19 December 2024

 Although Ploopy states that the provided 3D-printed case is of high quality and comfortable to use throughout the day, you also have the option to download the open-source design files.
 This means you can 3D-print your case with different materials or customise the design to suit your taste.

 The Ploopy trackpad is slightly larger than Apple’s Magic Trackpad, offering a tracking area of just over six inches.
 While smaller than the device’s full size, it still provides enough room to accommodate gestures using up to five fingers.
-The trackpad currently supports only and Linux operating systems, which may limit its appeal to users.
+The trackpad currently supports only Windows and operating systems, which may limit its appeal to Mac users.

 Wired connection and options

-It’s important to note that the Ploopy trackpad connects to your PC via a USB cable, and no wireless options are available now.
+It’s important to note that the Ploopy trackpad connects to your via a USB cable, and no wireless options are available now.
 While some may see this as a limitation, others may appreciate the reliability of a wired connection.
 Although it is technically possible to add Bluetooth functionality, it would likely require significant effort, as QMK firmware offers limited support for wireless hardware.

 If you’re interested in getting your hands on this customisable trackpad, Ploopy offers two purchasing options.
 For around US$94, you can order a fully assembled unit, ready to use straight out of the box.
 The assembled trackpad comes in either black or grey.
 Alternatively, if you prefer to build the device, you can opt for the DIY kit priced at around US$73.
 The kit requires tools like a screwdriver, tweezers, and pliers for assembly.